vstinner/hachoir/hachoir-core/doc/hachoir-api.rst

 * getField(key, const=True): get the field with specified key,
   if const is True the field set will not be changed
 * __contains__(key)
+* getSubIStream(): return a tagged InputStream containing the field content

 Field set class